hack-technicolor/hack-technicolor/docs/Recovery.md

 - On the PC ensure the network card you wish to use is set to DHCP:

 - Press Windows+R to run `ipconfig /all | find "DHCP Enabled"` or check multiple cards with `ipconfig /all`.
-[Microsoft help](https://support.microsoft.com/en-us/help/15089/windows-change-tcp-ip-settings).
+[Microsoft help page](https://support.microsoft.com/en-us/help/15089/windows-change-tcp-ip-settings).
 (Unless you are using Static IPs on your network this will already be done.
 After the next few steps, the network card will receive an address from the TFTPD64 DHCP server.)

 - Start TFTP64 as ADMINISTRATOR.